 Consider getting a friend from the same faith as him/her to reach out.
 This may help especially if the afflicted person is in denial.

-If you’re suffering from a psychological condition or if you suspect that you or someone you know may be facing issues with mental illness, it’s best that you start looking for help as soon as possible.
+If you are suffering from a psychological condition or if you suspect that you or someone you know may be facing issues with mental illness, it is best to start looking for help as soon as possible.

-Take Dr Matthew’s advice and consult a medical professional so you can stop things from getting worse.
+Take Dr Woo's advice and consult a medical professional so you can stop things from getting worse.

-DxD’s Ask Me Anything (AMA) enables open health conversations between readers, health professionals and patients from all walks of life.
-View the complete list of upcoming DxD AMAs here.
+DoctorxDentist's Ask Me Anything (AMA) enables open health conversations between readers, health professionals, and patients from all walks of life.
+View the complete list of upcoming DoctorxDentist AMAs here.